fedfigca/thanatos-windows-terminal/README.md

 # Thanatos Theme for Windows Terminal

-Based on a vsCode theme that you can find [here](https://marketplace.visualstudio.com/items?itemName=fede-crc.thanatos).
+Based on my vsCode theme that you can find [here](https://marketplace.visualstudio.com/items?itemName=fede-crc.thanatos).

 It has a dark and light modes and it looks like this: